NiallMoody/dream-geography/places/Elaborate brickwork.md

 The building is strange, all curves, elaborate red brickwork, and narrow gaps you can squeeze through to reach other parts of the building.
 The soldiers are inside, I can hear them stomping about.
 I squeeze through one of the narrow gaps and see them coming towards me.
 I dive through the nearest doorway and find myself in a tiny library.

-Before I can close the door I am joined by an older black woman.
+Before I can close the door I am joined by an older woman.
 She seems to know something about me.

 Flash forward.
 We are on a steam train heading north.
 We are passing through fields and there is a large tree.
 The woman jumps off the train, seemingly unconcerned about leaping off a moving train.
 I spend a long time talking myself out of it, but eventually follow her.